dbuytaert/image-caption/README.md

 {
   "image": "test-images/image-1.jpg",
   "captions": {
-    "vit-gpt2": "A candle is lit on a wooden table in front of a fire place with candles and other items on top of it.", "git": "Two candles are lit next to each other on a table, one of them is lit up and the other is lit up.", "blip2-opt": "A candle sits on top of a wooden table.", "blip2-flan": "A candle sits on a wooden table next to a backgammon board and a glass of wine.", "blip": "There is a lit candle sitting on top of a wooden table next to a game board and a glass of wine on the table.", "llama32-vision-11b": "The image depicts a dimly lit room with a wooden table, featuring a backgammon board and two candles.", }
+    "vit-gpt2": "A city at night with skyscrapers and a traffic light on the side of the street in front of a tall building.", "git": "A busy city street is lit up at night, with the word qroi on the right side of the sign.", "blip": "This is an aerial view of a busy city street at night with lots of people walking and cars on the side of the road.", "blip2-opt": "An aerial view of a busy city street at night.", "blip2-flan": "An aerial view of a busy street in tokyo, japanese city at night with large billboards.", "minicpm-v": "A bustling cityscape at night with illuminated billboards and advertisements, including one for Michael Kors.", "llava-13b": "A bustling nighttime scene from Tokyo's famous Shibuya Crossing, characterized by its bright lights and dense crowds of people moving through the intersection.", "llava-34b": "A bustling city street at night, filled with illuminated buildings and numerous pedestrians.", "llama32-vision-11b": "A bustling city street at night, with towering skyscrapers and neon lights illuminating the scene."
   }
+}
 ```

-The captions can be compared for consistency, programmatically combined to create a more accurate description, or processed by another language model for translation or improvement.
+From here, you can use the captions, compare them for consistency, combine them to create more accurate descriptions, or process them with another language model for translation or improvement.
+Get creative!

 ## Adding new models

 Adding new models is straightforward.
-Open `caption.py` and look for the `MODELS` and `SETTINGS` sections near the top of the script.
-You can easily add additional Hugging Face or Ollama models in these sections.
+Open `caption.py` and look for the `MODELS` sections near the top of the script.
+You can easily add additional Hugging Face or Ollama models.

 If you have success with different or newer models, I'd love to hear from you!
 You can reach me at [dries@buytaert.net](mailto:dries@buytaert.net) or contribute by opening a ticket or pull request on GitHub.